Consent to LinkedIn account connections for an Azure Active Directory organization

-The integration works only if you have it enabled and if you allow users to consent to apps accessing company data on their behalf.
-For information about the consent setting, see How to remove a user’s access to an application.
+Once LinkedIn account connections are enabled for your organization, the account connections work after users consent to apps accessing company data on their behalf.
+For information about the user consent setting, see How to remove a user’s access to an application.

-You can enable or disable LinkedIn integration for your entire tenant or for only selected users in your tenant.
+You can enable LinkedIn account connections for only the users you want to have access, from your entire organization to only selected users in your organization.

-- Sign in to the Azure Active Directory admin center with an account that's a global admin for the Azure AD tenant.
+- Sign in to the Azure AD admin center with an account that's a global admin for the Azure AD organization.